MovieBabble’s Dream Movie Projects

 All of Nolan’s films are technically brilliant.
 They each have a distinctive flair.
 A Nolan Western would add a completely different element to the classic feel of the West.

-After the release of Arrival last November, Denis Villenueve has since become a big name director that many studios want to helm major films.
-After he tackles Blade Runner 2049, Villenueve needs to make a horror film.
-Villenueve is a fascinating director that makes wholly original films.
+After the release of Arrival last November, Denis Villeneuve has since become a big name director that many studios want to helm major films.
+After he tackles Blade Runner 2049, Villeneuve needs to make a horror film.
+Villeneuve is a fascinating director that makes wholly original films.
 All of his films discuss very mature themes and are incredibly engaging.
-I imagine a Villenueve to be similar to a film like The Babadook.
+I imagine a Villeneuve to be similar to a film like The Babadook.
 It’ll be super scary, tense, and tough to watch, but it’ll also have an amazing subtext that’ll make you think.

 A lot of great directors stay away from horror.
-But, Villenueve has ventured into similar into darker movies before.
+But, Villeneuve has ventured into similar into darker movies before.
 This makes the jump to one of my dream movie projects fairly straightforward.

 Philadelphia 76ers Film Starting in 2013